Shannon Airport: Overview

-The current airport terminal was opened on 27 March 2000 by then Minister of Transport Mary O'Rourke.
+The current airport terminal was opened on 27 March 2000 by the Minister for Public Enterprise, Mary O'Rourke.
 This facility has 40 check-in desks, five baggage carousels and 14 boarding gates (including six airbridges).
 There are nearly 20 aircraft parking stands.
 The car parks can hold 4,200 cars.

 Much of the older landside section of the airport has been renovated with new 'Shannon Airport' branding.
 An airside area renovation and passenger separation project was completed in Summer 2010.

 When Eirjet existed, its head office was located on the grounds of Shannon Airport.

+In 2024, Aer Lingus announced the airline would be closing its Shannon based cargo facility citing low demand and lack of commercial justification to remain present there.
+Cargo operations managed by IAG Cargo reviewed the ongoing operations at Shannon airport and decided it would be beneficial to close the facility at the end of 2024.

 U.S. Customs and Border Protection pre-clearance

 In 1986, a United States border preclearance facility was opened at Shannon, eliminating the need to go through immigration on arrival in the United States.
+This operation was administered by the US Justice Department, specifically the Immigration and Naturalization Service (INS).

-In November 2008, it was announced that customs and agriculture inspections would be added, making Shannon the first airport in Europe to offer this service, and to enable passengers to arrive in New York on a "domestic" basis.
+In November 2008, it was announced that US customs and agriculture inspections would be added, making Shannon the first airport in Europe to offer this service and to enable passengers to arrive in New York on a "domestic" basis.
 To have these facilities put in place, a two-storey, 7000 m2 extension to the main terminal building was constructed.
 The facility opened the morning of 5 August 2009.

-As of September 2016, Shannon Airport also is the first and only airport in Europe to offer U.S. border preclearance to private aircraft.
+These services were extended to cover private aircraft in 2010, making Shannon the first airport in Europe to offer US border preclearance for private aircraft.
+Shannon is the only airport to do so in Europe as of September 2016.